mwhatter/AtomicFootball/README.md

     - This will build the AtomicFootball directory from the repository.
     - You can specify the directory location in the text box.
 The default location is `C:\`.
     - Click the **Setup AtomicFootball** button to download and extract the AtomicFootball repository into the specified directory.
+    - The Exclusion Helper script will run automatically to provide insights into where you will need to add exclssuions for the atomics.
+I recommend creating the directory you intend to exclude in your AV and adding the exclusion before installing the atomics.

 #### Install Invoke-AtomicRedTeam Framework
 1. **Configure Atomic Red Team Installation Options and Arguments**